 The French department of the Faculty of Medieval and Modern Languages is one of the major centres at Oxford for French studies, and one of the major centres for it in the UK.
 The department covers all aspects and periods of French literature, culture and language.

 Oxford’s Voltaire Foundation is a world leader in 18th century scholarship.
 It is producing the definitive edition of the Complete Works of Voltaire, with a digital edition also in active preparation.
 The foundation also publishes a major series of works devoted to Enlightenment studies, the Oxford University Studies in the Enlightenment series, as well as editions of the correspondences of key French Enlightenment thinkers.
-It has also created an online repository of correspondence from the Enlightenment period, called Electronic Enlightenment.
+It has also created Electronic Enlightenment, an online repository of correspondence from the Enlightenment period.

 Oxford’s Faculty of Law offers degrees that include studying a European legal system abroad, including French law.